Guess what’s back? Chisel is back!

 Yes, The new version of Chisel now comes with full WooCommerce support.

-With pre-styled components and pages, you have the working store out of the box, and what’s more, the styles match the rest of the theme ensuring a cohesive look of the whole website.
-If needed, you can easily update the styles without the need to start from scratch.
+With pre-styled components and pages, you have a working store out of the box.
+What’s more, the styles match the rest of the theme, ensuring a cohesive look of the whole website.
+If needed, you can easily update the styles without starting from scratch.
 The shop page with products grid also integrates with the “load more” feature to give the store a more dynamic, modern, and user-friendly browsing experience.

 Sure, It has a custom-styled login page 😀